Bug report #17920

 Still reproducible on fcbf4cb1f1, but I was on an earlier build when I reported it.

-#3 Updated by Alister Hood almost 3 years ago
+#3 Updated by Alister Hood over 3 years ago

 As I mentioned, if you don't fill in the cell size and extents and you try to run it with an invalid expression then instead of crashing it produces an error message: